 Last September we were hit by hurricane Irma.
 We had a room booked in Orlando, FL.
 But, due to the hurricane, we couldn’t go.
 Luckily I had taken travel insurance offered by the booking site (I use Priceline in this case).

 Within weeks I got the booking fee refund check.
-I had to fill-up an online refund form and that’s it.
+I had to fill up an online refund form and that’s it.
 No questions were asked.

-For a typical travel a travel insurance will cover the following:
+Typical travel insurance will cover the following:

 - Travel trip Cancellation